Aoraki / Mount Cook: Geology

 The Southern Alps in the South Island were formed by tectonic uplifting and pressure as the Pacific and Indo-Australian Plates collided along the island's western coast.
 The uplifting continues, raising Aoraki / Mount Cook an average of 7 mm each year.
 However, erosive forces are also powerful shapers of the mountains.
 The severe weather is due to the mountain's jutting into powerful westerly winds of the Roaring Forties which run around approximately 45°S latitude, south of both Africa and Australia.
 The Southern Alps are the first obstacle the winds encounter after South America, having moved east across the Southern Ocean.

 The height of Aoraki / Mount Cook was established in 1881 by G. J. Roberts (from the west side) and in 1889 by T. N. Brodrick (from the Canterbury side).
 Their measurements agreed closely at 12349 ft.
 The height was reduced by 10 m when approximately 12–14 million cubic metres of rock and ice fell off the northern peak on 14 December 1991.
-Two decades of erosion of the ice cap exposed after this collapse reduced the height by another 30 m to 3724 m, as revealed by new GPS data from a University of Otago climbing expedition in November 2013.
+Two decades of erosion of the ice cap exposed after this collapse reduced the height by another 30 m to 3,724 m.

 Aoraki / Mount Cook lies in the centre of the distinctive Alpine Fault, a 650 km long active fault in the Southern Alps.
-It is responsible for the uplift of Aoraki / Mt Cook and is believed to move every 100 to 300 years.
+It is responsible for the uplift of Aoraki / Mount Cook and is believed to move every 100 to 300 years.
 It last moved in 1717.

 Surrounding forests and glaciers

 The average annual rainfall in the surrounding lowlands, in particular to the west, is around 5 to 10 m.
 This very high rainfall leads to temperate rainforests in these coastal lowlands and a reliable source of snow in the mountains to keep the glaciers flowing.
 These include the Tasman Glacier to the east of the mountain and the smaller Hooker Glacier immediately to its south.

 The vegetation in the valleys to the east, in particular the Tasman Valley, is noticeably less lush than that on the western slopes of the mountain.
 Forest would normally grow to about 1,300 m in this area, but a lack of soil due to scree, rock falls and the effects of glaciation prevent this in most localities around the mountain.
 Snow tussock and other alpine plants cling to as high as 1,900 m.

-Above the snowline, only lichen can be found amongst the rock, snowfields and ice that dominate the highest parts of Aoraki / Mt Cook.
+Above the snowline, only lichen can be found amongst the rock, snowfields and ice that dominate the highest parts of Aoraki / Mount Cook.